egberts/egberts.github.io-src/content/articles/openldap-debugging.md

 Title: OpenLDAP Debugging Levels
 Date: 2018-01-14T19:26
+modified: 2025-07-13T0337
 Status: published
 Tags: debugging, openldap
 Category: research
 Summary: How to set debugging level in OpenLDAP client and server programs.

-olcLogLevel: \<level\> This directive specifies the level at which debugging statements and operation statistics should be syslogged (currently logged to the syslogd(8) LOG\_LOCAL4 facility).
+`olcLogLevel`: <level> This directive specifies the level at which debugging statements and operation statistics should be syslogged (currently logged to the `syslogd(8)` `LOG_LOCAL4` facility).

 You must have configured OpenLDAP --enable-debug (the default) for this to work (except for the two statistics levels, which are always enabled).

 Log levels may be specified as integers or by keyword.

-Multiple log levels may be used and the levels are additive.
-To display what levels correspond to what kind of debugging, invoke slapd with -d? or consult the table below.
+Multiple log levels may be used, and the levels are additive.

+To display what levels correspond to what kind of debugging, invoke `slapd` with `-d?` or consult the table below.
 The possible values for <level> are:

 Table 5.1: Debugging Levels